-139. The concept of opportunity cost:
+116. The concept of opportunity cost:

-A. is irrelevant in socialistic economies because of central planning.

-B. suggests that the use of resources in any particular line of production means that alternative outputs must be forgone.

-- C. is irrelevant if the production possibilities curve is shifting to the right. - D. suggests that insatiable wants can be fulfilled.
+- A. is irrelevant in socialistic economies because of central planning. - B. suggests that the use of resources in any particular line of production means that alternative outputs must be forgone. - C. is irrelevant if the production possibilities curve is shifting to the right. - D. suggests that insatiable wants can be fulfilled.

-Learning Objective: 01-07 Apply the concepts of production possibilities analysis; increasing opportunity costs; and economic growth.
+Learning Objective: 01-06 Production possibilities model and increasing opportunity costs

-140. Which of the following is not an illustration of the idea of opportunity cost?
+117. Which of the following is not an illustration of the idea of opportunity cost?

-A. A growing economy can produce more consumer goods and more capital goods at the same time.

-- B. If I buy a pizza, I will not be able to afford a movie. - C. Resources devoted to consumer goods production are not available for capital goods production. - D. The land a Manitoba farmer plants in wheat is not available for corn production.
+- A. A growing economy can produce more consumer goods and more capital goods at the same time. - B. If I buy a pizza, I will not be able to afford a movie. - C. Resources devoted to consumer goods production are not available for capital goods production. - D. The land a Manitoba farmer plants in wheat is not available for corn production.

-Learning Objective: 01-07 Apply the concepts of production possibilities analysis; increasing opportunity costs; and economic growth.
+Learning Objective: 01-06 Production possibilities model and increasing opportunity costs

-141. Opportunity cost is best defined as:
+118. Opportunity cost is best defined as:

-- A. the monetary price of any productive resource. - B. the amount of labour which must be used to produce one unit of any product. - C. the ratio of the prices of imported goods to the prices of exported goods.

-D. the amount of one product which must be given up to produce one more unit of another product.
+- A. the monetary price of any productive resource. - B. the amount of labour which must be used to produce one unit of any product. - C. the ratio of the prices of imported goods to the prices of exported goods. - D. the amount of one product which must be given up to produce one more unit of another product.

-Learning Objective: 01-07 Apply the concepts of production possibilities analysis; increasing opportunity costs; and economic growth.
+Learning Objective: 01-06 Production possibilities model and increasing opportunity costs

-142. Production possibilities tables for two countries, North Cantina and South Cantina:
+Production possibilities tables for two countries, North Cantina and South Cantina: